Vaibhav-kesarwani/Security-Camera-AI/README.md

 ## How It Works:

-- **Setup:** Begin by open the [URL](security-camera-ai.vercel.app) on your computer.
+- **Setup:** Begin by open the [Web App](security-camera-ai.vercel.app) on your computer.
 Position your camera to monitor the desired area, such as entry points, hallways, or any other vulnerable spots.

 - **Monitoring:** Once set up, the app continuously monitors the designated area for any unusual activity.
 The motion detection system is always active, ensuring constant vigilance.